Beauty Farm Medical and Health Industry Inc. Announces Share Repurchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Beauty Farm Medical and Health Industry Inc. announced a voluntary on-market share repurchase, buying back 50,000 shares at an average price of HK$31.72 each, totaling approximately HK$1,585,810.
-This action is part of a broader repurchase strategy, with a total of 375,000 shares repurchased since October 15, 2025, for about HK$11,980,760.
-The board believes the current share price undervalues the company’s intrinsic worth and prospects, and the repurchase is expected to enhance market value and shareholder returns.
+Beauty Farm Medical and Health Industry Inc. announced a voluntary share repurchase, acquiring 30,000 shares on October 28, 2025, as part of a broader initiative that has seen the repurchase of 445,000 shares since October 15, 2025.
+The board believes the current share price undervalues the company’s intrinsic worth and prospects, and the repurchase is intended to enhance market value and shareholder returns.

 The most recent analyst rating on (HK:2373) stock is a Hold with a HK$37.00 price target.
 To see the full list of analyst forecasts on Beauty Farm Medical & Health Industry, Inc. stock, see the HK:2373 Stock Forecast page.